If you want to enter the right circle, you’ve got to look the part first.

-> The café is smack right in the middle of town, surrounded by bungalows and condominiums I will never be able to afford.
-Meredith is probably staying in one of those.
+The café is right smack in the middle of town, surrounded by bungalows and condominiums I will never be able to afford.
+Meredith is probably staying at one of those.

 “Of course, let’s go.”
 I said as I opened the car door for her.

-Inside my head, I was pumping my fist into the air.
+Inside my head, I was pumping my fist in the air.